mabelvj/doc.scrapinghub.com/scrapy-cloud-write-entrypoint.rst

 STA command
 ~~~~~~~~~~~

-``STA`` stands for stats and is used to populate job stats page and create graphs on the job details page.
+``STA`` stands for stats and is used to populate the job stats page and to create graphs on the job details page.

 ======= =================================================== ========
 Field   Description                                         Required